What Bruce's automatic servicing does at night (Weekly)

 - Stop many processes, programs, and aps.
 This makes sure the rest of the maintenance goes well.
 Some of the things that will get stopped are: web browsers, file sharing programs (like utorrent, frostwire, etc.), e-mail programs, Microsoft Office, printer programs, and many, many others.

-- Windows Disk Cleanup.
+- Storage Sense (or Windows Disk Cleanup in previous versions of Windows).
 It cleans up: Temporary Setup Files, Downloaded Program Files, Temporary Internet Files, Debug Dump Files, Old Chkdsk files, Previous Windows installation(s), Recycle Bin, Service Pack Backup Files, Setup Log Files, System error memory dump files, System error minidump files, Temporary files, Temporary Windows installation files, Thumbnails, Windows Update Cleanup, Files discarded by Windows upgrade, Windows Error Reporting Files, Windows upgrade log files.

 - CCleaner.
 It cleans up: Web browser temporary files & caches, Recycle Bin, Temporary Files, Clipboard, Memory Dumps, Chkdsk File Fragments, Windows Log Files, Windows Error Reporting, DNS Cache, Font Cache, Start Menu Shortcuts, Desktop Shortcuts, Old Prefetch data, IIS Log Files